Off-duty Missouri officer shoots man who fired into bar crowd

 ST. LOUIS (AP) — St. Louis police say an off-duty Northwoods police officer shot and critically injured a man who fired into a crowd outside a bar.

-The St. Louis Post-Dispatch reports that the shootout happened late Thursday night outside The Other Place II bar when a 25-year-old man reportedly approached the crowd with a handgun.
+The St. Louis Post-Dispatch reports that the shootout happened late Thursday night outside The Other Place II bar, near ST. Louis Avenue and North 19th Street, when a 25-year-old man reportedly approached the crowd with a handgun.

 Investigators say the off-duty officer who was working as security for the bar confronted the man, who then fired at the officer and into the crowd, critically wounding a 52-year-old man.